Pupix/binary-buffer-parser/README.md

 # binary-buffer-parser
-A simple binary buffer parser.
+A simple binary buffer parser with support for infinite sized files.

 ## Download
 binary-buffer-parser is installable via: